 Through St. Louis and the locks, tugs, tows, and barges were everywhere.
 One of them announced a load of pig iron.
 Which is funny all by itself.
 Pig iron, pig iron.
 He was here to do some business with the pig iron on his ship*.

-The tough part of today always was going to be the first 100 feet.
+The tough part of today always was going to be the first hundred feet.
 That went better than expected.
 Tomorrow is another long day, with anchoring out the only option.
-Hopefully that will go as smoothly.
+Hopefully that’ll go as smoothly.
 Either way, tonight we get a sunset and a good night’s sleep.

 *Apologies to Marty Robbins and to everyone who reads this silliness.